'A big loss for the area': Newport loses another pub as demolition work begins

 But some have said they are said to see the building go.

-Cllr Andrew Sterry of Liswerry said he had been a regular visitor to the pub in the past.
+Cllr Andrew Sterry of Lliswerry said he had been a regular visitor to the pub in the past.

 “It is going to be a big loss for the area, as it was a fantastic club 20 years ago,” he said.
 “Unfortunately, it’s the sign of the times as people don’t go out like they used to which is a great shame.